turingschool/curriculum-site/module1/lessons/js-party.md

 ### 🎉 For Loops Party Exercises

-Open the [For Loops Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/for_loops_playground.js) in the JS Party folder of your SE2 repo to practice iterating over arrays with a for loop.
+Use VSCode to open the [For Loops Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/for_loops_playground.js) in the JS Party folder of your SE2 repo to practice iterating over arrays with a for loop.
 Use google, MDN and each other when you get stuck.
 You're not suppose to know this, so just have a little fun trying to figure it out.

 Then, take a sneak peek at another, more sophisticated way to iterate over data in JavaScript - Array Prototype Iterator Methods!

-Open the [Iterators Sneak Peek Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/iterators_playground.js) and work through the exercises.
+Use VSCode to open the [Iterators Sneak Peek Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/iterators_playground.js) and work through the exercises.

 A few things you might want to google or check out in the docs as you party:
     *[forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)*